waveform80/picamera/docs/api_mmalobj.rst

     amount of data copying that *actually* occurs, but as a mental model of what's going on it's reasonable).

-  - Components take buffers from their input port(s), process them, and emit buffers from their output port(s).
+  - Components take buffers from their input port(s), process them, and write the result into a buffer from the output port(s).

 Components